 Chukar Cherries, Prosser & Seattle

-A family-owned company that’s been in business for almost three decades, Chukar Cherries sells dried cherries, dessert sauces, preserves and pie fillings, fruit and nut mixes, and more.
-Best of all, their products are made with locally grown fruit, contain no added sugar, and fulfill the promise of fresh products without preservatives.
-You can find Chukar Cherries at their flagship store in Prosser, at Seattle’s Pike Place Market, or a number of wholesale partners like Made in Washington.
-If you can’t pick one flavor, opt for a gift assortment, which is perfect for sharing, or a Seattle souvenir box with milk and dark chocolate cherries.
+A family-owned company that’s been in business for almost three decades, Chukar Cherries sells dried cherries, dessert sauces, preserves, fruit and nut mixes, and more.
+Best of all, their products are made with locally grown fruit and contain no added sugar.
+You can find Chukar Cherries at their flagship store in Prosser, at Seattle’s Pike Place Market, and a number of partners.
+If you can’t pick one flavor, an assortment makes the perfect gift.

 San Juan Island Sea Salt, Friday Harbor

-Seasoning just got more fun with San Juan Island Sea Salt, which is made with seawater gathered from the company’s private beach and warmed by the sun in sea salt evaporation greenhouses until it starts to crystallize.
-You can buy sea salt, seasonings, and flavored salt as well as caramels that are salted with mineral sea salt and cooked by hand.
-If you’re visiting Friday Harbor on San Juan Island, be sure to stop into The Little Salt Shop, for foodie gifts, local wines and beers, and homemade cookies.
+Seasoning just got more fun with San Juan Island Sea Salt.
+Made with seawater gathered from the company’s private beach, you can find flavored sea salt, seasonings, and salted caramels cooked by hand.
+If you’re visiting Friday Harbor on San Juan Island, be sure to stop into The Little Salt Shop for foodie gifts, local wines, and homemade cookies.

 Aplets & Cotlets, Cashmere

 Named after the apple farm purchased by the founders, Liberty Orchards is known for its Apples and Cotlets.
 These apple, apricot, and English walnut candies have been the company’s top sellers since 1920.
 The delightful treats also come in chocolate-dipped varieties and a sugar-free version as well as fruit-flavored gummies.
-Check out their flagship store in Cashmere, where you can try free samples, shop for products from other local small businesses, and tour the factory.
+Stop by the flagship store in Cashmere for free samples.

 Gifts For Art & Decor Fans